-How to Install and Adjust a Yamaha ATV Clutch Cable
+How to Install a Yamaha ATV Clutch Cable

 When it's time to do a Yamaha ATV clutch cable replacement and adjustment, a couple of simple tools and a few parts is all it takes to get it done.

-A sign that a clutch cable replacement and adjustment on a YFZ450R are in order is that the clutch gets harder and harder to pull.
+A sign that a clutch cable replacement and adjustment on a YFZ450R is in order is that the clutch gets harder and harder to pull.
+Watch the video above and follow the steps below to do a clutch cable installation and adjustment on a Yamaha YFZ450.

-Tools and Parts Needed – Yamaha YFZ450 Clutch Cable Replacement
+Tools and Parts - Yamaha YFZ450 Clutch Cable Replacement

 Yamaha ATV Clutch Cable Replacement and Adjustment